-New planting sites for all certification levels should be either fumigated or inspected under the supervision by CGCN-RCCV and soil samples should be collected and analyzed for the presence of virus vectoring nematodes prior to planting according to the requirements applicable to the appropriate certification level.
+New planting sites for all certification levels should be inspected under the supervision by CGCN-RCCV and soil samples should be collected and analyzed for the presence of virus vectoring nematodes prior to planting according to the requirements applicable to the appropriate certification level.
+Sites with virus-vector nematodes should be fumigated or subjected to a long-term management program resulting in undetectable Xiphinema or Longidorus nematodes populations before planting.
 Registration may be granted only after this has been completed and approved.
-The presence of nematodes will not disqualify a planting site, but will serve as an indicator of the potential for nepovirus contamination.
-The grower should be aware that the presence of nepovirus vectors increases the risk of nepovirus contamination and the subsequent loss of certification status should the grapevines be found infected by re-testing.
+The presence of virus-vector nematodes will not disqualify a planting site but will serve as an indicator of the potential for nepovirus contamination.
+The nursery/grower should be aware that the presence of nepovirus vectors increases the risk of nepovirus contamination and the subsequent loss of certification status should the grapevines be found infected by re-testing.